morningspace/oc/docs/quick-start.md

 $ gopass git push origin master
 ```

+**NOTE:**

+> Althouth you can use HTTPS when connect to the remote git server such as GitHub, it is recommanded to use SSH.
+With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
+For how to connect to GitHub with SSH, please refer to the [GitHub documentation](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 In order to get your team members onboard.
 Please ask them to install all needed programs by following the instructions in [Install](#Install) section and generate the private and public key pair by following the instructions in [Setup](#Setup) section.

 Then ask them to export the public key and send to you.
 To find the public key ID: